mattermost/docs/source/boards/data-and-archives.rst

     Found 5 card(s).
     Exported to archive.focalboard

-10. In Boards, open the board you want to use for the export.
+9. In Boards, open the board you want to use for the export.
-11. Select **Settings > Import archive** and select ``archive.focalboard``.
+10. Select **Settings > Import archive** and select ``archive.focalboard``.
-12. Select **Upload**.
+11. Select **Upload**.
-13. Return to your board and confirm that your Asana data is now displaying.
+12. Return to your board and confirm that your Asana data is now displaying.

+If you don't see your Asana data, an the error should be displayed.
+You can also check log files for errors.

 Import scope
 ^^^^^^^^^^^^

 Currently, the script imports all cards from a single board, including their section (column) membership, names, and notes.
-Contribute code to expand this.

 Import from Notion
 ------------------

 This node app converts a Notion CSV and markdown export into a ``.focalboard`` archive.

-1. From a Notion Board, open the ... menu at the top right
+1. From a Notion Board, open the **...** menu at the top right corner of the board.
-2. Select `Export` and pick `Markdown & CSV` as the export format
+2. Select `Export` and pick `Markdown & CSV` as the export format.
-3. Save it locally, and unzip the folder e.g. to `notion-export`
+3. Save the generated file locally, and unzip the folder.
-4. Run `npm install` from within `focalboard/webapp`
+4. Open a terminal window on your local machine and navigate to ``focalboard/webapp``.
+5. Run ``npm install``.
+6. Change directory to `focalboard/import/notion`.
-5. Run `npm install` from within `focalboard/import/notion`
+5. Run ``npm install``.
-6. Run `npx ts-node importNotion.ts -i <path to the notion-export folder> -o archive.focalboard`
+6. Run ``npx ts-node importNotion.ts -i <path to the notion-export folder> -o archive.focalboard``.
+This generates the following data:
-7. In Focalboard, click `Settings`, then `Import archive` and select `archive.focalboard`
+7. In Boards, open the board you want to use for the export.
+8. Select **Settings > Import archive** and select ``archive.focalboard``.
+9. Select **Upload**.
+10. Return to your board and confirm that your Notion data is now displaying.

 Import scope
 ^^^^^^^^^^^^